Gen Z Slang Translator

 Gen Z speech is faster, more ironic, and heavily shaped by TikTok and Black American culture.
 Millennials say "on fleek" and "YOLO."
 Gen Z says "no cap" and "rizz."
 Different tone, different energy entirely.

 Yes.
-Paste any Gen Z phrase into the box on this page and get a plain English version back.
-Works both ways and takes about two seconds.
+Paste any Gen Z phrase into the box and get a simple English version back.
+It works both ways.

 Some of it is.
 Merriam-Webster added "rizz" and several other Gen Z terms in recent years.
 The official dictionary is slowly catching up to how people actually talk.